 - 14. The Look & Feel section controls how files are displayed. - How many files are displayed by default (number of entries per page). - Files can be sorted (sort files by) by alphabetical order, date files were added or modified and popularity. - Whether or not people can see a list of the latest files that have been added.
 This is controlled by recently posted files.
-If this is set to 0, recent files are not shown, otherwise the number of recent files displayed is the number set here. - Likewise whether or not people can see the most popular files is set under most downloaded files. - Count entries/sub-categories defines whether a count of the entries is displayed in the menu header. - Category columns defines the number of sub-categories displayed in the drop-down category lists.
+If this is set to 0, recent files are not shown, otherwise the number of recent files displayed is the number set here. - Likewise whether or not people can see the most popular files is set under most downloaded files. - Category columns defines the number of sub-categories displayed in the drop-down category lists.
 If this is set to one, then only the top-level categories are displayed.
 If it is set to 0, none are displayed.